jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

    * 1-2 yo boy - think x-linked
 * obese - DM2
 * occupation, home environment - environmental exposure
-   * farmer - moldy hay - hypersensitivity
+   * farmer, veterinarian - animal exposure, hypersensitivity to moldy hay
    * construction worker, old apartment, painter - lead poisoning
 * exotic environment
    * an emergency department in the third world - think of old drugs not used anymore in the US